 Ph.D. in Neuroscience

-The Graduate Neuroscience Program offers training leading to the M.S. and Ph.D. degrees in neuroscience.
-The Neuroscience Program emphasizes systems and integrative approaches, and our goal is to provide the students with the necessary background to be broadly trained research neuroscientists and carry out independent research in neuroscience.
+The Graduate Neuroscience Program offers training leading to the Ph.D. degree in neuroscience.
+The Neuroscience Program emphasizes systems and integrative approaches, and our goal is to provide the students with the necessary background to be broadly trained research neuroscientists and to carry out independent research in neuroscience.
 The Neuroscience Program emphasizes continuing interaction with faculty from several departments and we have a low student to faculty ratio.
 The educational philosophy of the Neuroscience Program is to encourage a problem-oriented rather than a strict discipline-bound approach to research.
 You will emerge from this program with the scientific and experimental training needed to comprehensively address a very wide range of research questions using a variety of techniques and analytic tools.

 A student is expected to have a graduate adviser at all times.
-The faculty adviser will be a participating member of the neuroscience faculty.
+The faculty adviser must be a participating member of the Neuroscience faculty.
 The adviser is responsible for directing the student’s research and academic coursework.
 During the second year, the student will have an advisory committee.
 The advisory committee will consist of at least three neuroscience faculty members and an outside member.
 Normally, the student’s adviser will chair the committee and help identify members of the committee who best match the student’s area of interest.
 The role of the advisory committee is to oversee all aspects of the student’s education after the first year.

-In the student’s third year, the advisory committee will set and evaluate the student’s qualifying examination.
+In the student’s second or third year, the advisory committee will set and evaluate the student’s qualifying examination.
 After completion of the preliminary examination, the committee will evaluate the student’s dissertation proposal and, eventually, the completed dissertation.